Mentos05/OpenCV-x64-gpu/README.md

 | base_image | Base image to use | nvidia/cuda:10.2-cudnn7-devel-centos7 |
 | opencv_version | OpenCV version to build | 4.4.0 |

 Note: The script was tested with default values.
-Other RHEL based images and/or OpenCV versions might work.
+Other RHEL based images (shipped with CUDA, CUDNN, etc.) and/or OpenCV versions might work.

 ### OpenCV Build Information